oceanprotocol/docs/discover/faq.md

 <details>
 <summary> Why does my node show “Reward Eligibility: false” and “No peer data” even though it is connected?</summary>

-Your node may show "Reward Eligibility: false" and "No peer data" even when connected for a few reasons:
+Your node may show "Reward Eligibility: false" and "No peer data" even when connected, and this may be for a few reasons:

 1) Random Round Checks: The node status may change due to random round checks.
 If your node is unreachable during one of these checks, it could trigger these messages.